 Research on medication potency

-To discover a drug’s expiration date, researchers expose medicines to heat, light, and humidity to observe how it changes over time.
+To determine a drug’s expiration date, researchers expose it to heat, light, and humidity and observe changes over time.

 Keep medications in a cool, dry place